 The above are a few examples of Joomla security issues.

-Let’s take a look at the Joomla best security practices in 2020.
+Let’s take a look at the best Joomla security practices in 2021.

-Joomla Security Best Practices: How to Secure your Joomla Website (2020)
+Best Joomla Security Practices – How to Secure your Joomla Website from Hackers (2021)

 1. Choose the Right Joomla Hosting Company

 Joomla hosting contributes on its own to the security of your website.
-A poor/improperly configured webserver, give room for your Joomla website to get hacked easily.
+A poor webserver can give room for your Joomla website to get hacked easily.
 However, choosing the right Joomla hosting company is the step you should take to secure your Joomla website from hackers.

-A secure Joomla hosting provider is the most important thing you should consider when choosing a Joomla hosting company for your website.
-Running your Joomla website on an improperly configured webserver, would expose your website to vulnerabilities, making them absolutely easy for hackers to get into your Joomla website.
+A secure Joomla hosting provider is the most important thing you should consider when choosing a Joomla hosting 2021 for your website.
+Running your Joomla website on an improperly configured webserver, would expose your website to vulnerabilities, making it absolutely easy for hackers to get into your Joomla website.

 Furthermore, you have to understand the differences between shared Joomla hosting and managed Joomla hosting.
 Shared Joomla hosting is cheaper and less secure, while managed Joomla hosting is expensive and more secure than shared Joomla hosting.
 Moreover, there are more to them than cost.
 See our shared vs managed Joomla hosting comparison to learn more.